-The bike’s fitness monitor is battery-powered, and it requires two AA batteries, which come included with the bike.
+The bike’s fitness monitor is battery-powered, requiring two AA batteries, which come included with the bike.
 It starts up when you press the button or when you begin pedaling.
 It also automatically turns off to save battery life after a few minutes of inactivity on the bike.

 The device holder is the last feature I can note regarding the fitness monitor.
-A small shelf is attached to its bottom part for holding your tablet or phone while you exercise.
-However, the monitor does not have any ports (USB or AUX) to connect your phone or tablet.
+A small shelf is attached to its bottom for holding your tablet or phone while exercising.
+Unfortunately, the monitor does not have any ports (USB or AUX) to connect your phone or tablet.